EmmanuelSamuel-Data/Superstore-sales-Data/README.md

  * Segments performance in regions
  * Segments sales trend by Qtr

-📊 Key Insights
+**📊 Key Insights**
-	•	Technology category generated the highest sales but underperformed in profit
+	* Technology category generated the highest sales but underperformed in profit
-	•	Overall profits were lower than expected across categories
+	* Overall profits were lower than expected across categories
-	•	Sales show strong growth over time, peaking in Q4 and dipping in Q1
+	* Sales show strong growth over time, peaking in Q4 and dipping in Q1
-	•	Standard shipping is most used, while same-day delivery is fastest
+	* Standard shipping is most used, while same-day delivery is fastest
-	•	Consumer segment leads sales; Home Office underperforms
+	* Consumer segment leads sales; Home Office underperforms

-💡 Recommendations
+**💡 Recommendations**
-	•	Optimize pricing and discount strategies
+	* Optimize pricing and discount strategies
-	•	Improve cost efficiency to boost profitability
+	* Improve cost efficiency to boost profitability
-	•	Increase marketing for underperforming segments
+	* Increase marketing for underperforming segments
-	•	Focus on Q4 as the key revenue period
+	* Focus on Q4 as the key revenue period

-📂 Files
+**📂 Files**
-	•	Presentation.pdf– Full analysis
+	* Presentation.pdf– Full analysis